-Stanley “Sheemie” Ruiz is a pivotal character in Stephen King’s The Dark Tower series, known for his childlike innocence, unwavering loyalty, and surprising importance to the ka-tet’s journey.
-Initially introduced as a simple-minded tavern worker in Wizard and Glass, Sheemie forms a deep bond with Roland and his companions during their time in Mejis.
-Despite his apparent naivety, he later plays a crucial role in the struggle against the Crimson King, his latent abilities as a psychic and a breaker proving essential to the group’s mission to protect the Dark Tower.
+Stanley “Sheemie” Ruiz is a pivotal character in Stephen King’s The Dark Tower series.
+Introduced as a simple-minded tavern worker in Wizard and Glass, Sheemie forms a deep bond with Roland and his companions during their time in Mejis.
+Despite his apparent naivety, he later plays a crucial role in the struggle against the Crimson King, his latent abilities as a psychic proving essential to the group’s mission to protect the Dark Tower.

 Appearances